netdata/netdata/aclk/README.md

 ## Troubleshooting

-The ACLK is a new and complex feature, but we're commited to maintaining compatibility across all of Netdata's installation base.
+The ACLK is a new and complex feature, but we're committed to maintaining compatibility across all of Netdata's installation base.
 The ACLK should work on every Netdata agent, but there may be edge cases of incompatibility our team is not yet aware of.